tira-io/tira/python-client/sphinx/users/faq.rst

 Frequently Asked Questions
 ==========================
-TODO: what questions may frequently be asked?
+.. todo:: what questions may frequently be asked?